awsdocs/aws-parallelcluster-user-guide/doc_source/vpc-section.md

 Defines whether to assign public IP addresses to compute instances\.

-If set to `true`, an Elastic IP address is associated to the master instance\.
+If set to `true`, an Elastic IP address is associated to the head node\.

-If set to `false`, the master instance has a public IP \(or not\) according to the value of the "Auto\-assign Public IP" subnet configuration parameter\.
+If set to `false`, the head node has a public IP \(or not\) according to the value of the "Auto\-assign Public IP" subnet configuration parameter\.

 For examples, see [networking configuration](networking.md)\.